 Overview

-Arkansas Blue CrossInsert plan name (or its designated third party claims administrator, such as UCCI) will always reimburse claim payments for covered members directly to the participating provider.
-If an unassigned claim is submitted on behalf of the member, we will still pay the claim directly to the participating dentist.
+Insert plan name (or its designated third party claims administrator, such as UCCI) will always reimburse claim payments for covered members directly to the participating provider.

 Services That Are Not Covered

-In accordance with the Arkansas Blue Cross Dental PPP and PPO Fee Schedules Insert Plan Name, participating dentists agree to accept as payment in full the lesser of either their Usual Charge or the Allowance for dental services provided under the applicable dental program, less any applicable member cost-share, such as a deductible, co-insurance or copayments.
+In accordance with the Insert Plan Name, participating dentists agree to accept as payment in full the lesser of either their Usual Charge or the Allowance for dental services provided under the applicable dental program, less any applicable member cost-share, such as a deductible, co-insurance or copayments.
 You may not bill your patient for the difference between our allowed amount and your actual charge, except in these instances:

 The procedure is non-covered.
 If a service is not considered an eligible service under the member’s benefit plan (i.e., it is not listed on the Schedule of Allowances), you can collect your fees.
 You should verify with your patients that services are covered; for any that are non-covered, please inform the patients that they will be responsible for your actual charge.
-(Please note that your Agreement imposes other conditions on billing of Members for any services that are not Medically Necessary or which are Experimental/Investigational, including the requirement to first obtain a written waiver from the Member – See Section II (C) of the Agreement).
+(Please note that your Agreement imposes other conditions on billing of Members for any services that are not Medically Necessary or which are Experimental/Investigational, including the requirement to first obtain a written waiver from the Member.

 A member has exhausted their annual maximum benefit and any roll-over benefit, if applicable.
 In this instance, you can collect your full fee (subject only to the Agreement’s preconditions for billing of any services that are not Dentally Necessary or Experimental/Investigational).
 Please verify that the patient has exhausted all benefits and inform them of their responsibility for your actual charge.